heikadog/zml/zml.md

 1. twittersecks (@twittersecks.bsky.social) is an open zoophile: (<https://archive.today/NHptU>).
 1. Faerie (@a40j.bsky.social) is an open zoophile.
 1. Calypso (@arcticmoondust.bsky.social) is an open zoophile.
-1. ROT (@74rn.bsky.social) is an open zoophile.
 1. Rehzi (@rehzi.bsky.social) is an open zoophile.
 1. Remy_Kobl (@remykobl.bsky.social) is an open zoophile.
 1. Dogtooth (@dogstooths.bsky.social) is an open zoophile.
 1. equinemusklover (@equinemusklover.bsky.social) is an open zoophile.
 Their Twitter showed they were a zoophile, but as of this writing it's been suspended: (<https://archive.today/zwOC5>).
 1. supercreep biindey! (@biindey3s.bsky.social) is an open zoophile.
 1. Zoophile (@zoophile.bsky.social) is an open zoophile.
-1. majorpepperidge (@majorpepperidge.bsky.social/@odokawa.bsky.social) is an open zoophile.
 1. Oak (@oak261515.bsky.social) is an open zoophile.
 1. Ollie (@ollieandzues.bsky.social) is an open zoophile.
 1. bonk (@yes650811.bsky.social) is an open zoophile.